 As a result, many people use the same password or similar variations which can lead to a domino effect that allows hackers access to multiple accounts just by cracking a single password.

 Additionally, even if your business or nonprofit has strong security, your information could still be at risk.
 Poor security on other sites could make it easier for hackers to gain sensitive information on your site.

 For instance, if a hacker cracks a user’s email address the cybercriminal can request a password change on your website and gain access that way.

 Passwordless logins help to elevate some of these concerns.
 For example, when companies use passwordless login, users don’t have to go through the process of creating an account.
 Even with email authentication, users will just have to remember and create one strong password for their email account.

 Additionally, passwordless login systems use additional tools like the following methods to ensure that your users’ sensitive information is safe and secure from potential hackers:

 - Tokenization is a form of security that randomly generates a token or a string of characters.
 This token can be a substitute for the real data and is harder to crack because there is no mathematical relationship between the real data and the token.

 - Encryption is very similar to tokenization, but uses an algorithm to transform sensitive information into ciphertext.
 This ciphertext can only be decrypted with the encryption key.

-Think about it this way: Organizations that implement an email verification passwordless system can cut down their donation process, and donors won’t have to spend any additional time trying to remember or retrieve their account password.
+Think about it this way: Nonprofits that implement an email verification passwordless system can cut down their donation process, and donors won’t have to spend any additional time trying to remember or retrieve their account password.